Quick Answer

 The core pieces:

-- Selenium WebDriver — the API that actually controls the browser
+- Selenium WebDriver — the API that controls the browser

 - Selenium Grid — runs tests in parallel across multiple machines